 What are cells?

 The body is made entirely of cells – some 38 trillion of them – most of which are constantly renewing themselves.
 Cells die and are replaced – they are renewed by new cells just to keep the body running.
 In addition to this regular renewal of existing cells, the body undergoes particular cell growth in certain circumstances, such as when a child is growing or when a wound is healing.

 Different tissues and parts of the body are made up of different specialized cells.
 Thus bone and muscle cells are different from blood cells, which are different from brain cells, and so on.
 What cells become (bone, blood etc.) and how they behave is all regulated by the body’s DNA.
 Cancer takes hold when DNA is damaged.

-DNA is the body’s blueprint; it’s the set of instructions that sustains life by telling cells what to do and when.
-It has evolved and changed over millions of years, and it’s this process of evolution that has allowed our species to be become dominant.
+DNA, also known as deoxyribonucleic acid, is the body’s blueprint; it’s the set of instructions that sustains life by telling cells what to do and when.
+It has evolved and changed over millions of years, and it’s this process of evolution that has allowed our species to become dominant.
 Around 100,000 years ago, our ancestors were middle of the food chain; not smart enough to outwit those with greater strength or speed.
 That changed as our DNA and brains developed.
 Unfortunately, this ability to change is a double-edged sword – it leads to survival advantages over time, but can also lead to cancer.

 Human DNA is organized into strands of chemicals called nucleotides, but don’t get caught up on the jargon.
 What nucleotides are is simply strands of different chemicals and they hang together like beads on a necklace.
 The strands are in turn called chromosomes and human DNA is organized into 23 pairs of chromosomes.
 These 23 pairs are arranged in the famous double helix shape discovered by Crick, Watson, Wilkins and Franklin in the 1950s.